 I tried my best to travel blindly into this new world of dairy-free cheese — without my experiences from 10 years ago weighing on my palate.
-I enlisted the help of some of my Green Future colleagues to join me in noshing on vegan cheese.
+I enlisted the help of some of my Green Future colleagues to join me in noshing on new varieties of cheese.
 We sampled six different versions encompassing a variety of flavors and proteins.

 That said, here’s what we liked — and what we didn’t.

 Daiya is perhaps the most well-known brand of vegan cheese.
 This soy-free, nut-free cheese came close to the dairy version in both flavor and texture.

 When melting, this cheese quickly transformed into a runny, liquidy blob, which is worth keeping in mind if you’re trying to make something like a grilled cheese or quesadilla.

 Where some of the other choices lacked flavor, jalapeños gave this havarti a robust taste that many of my colleagues said could pass for dairy cheese in a blind taste test.

 This cashew-based cheese alternative looked like fresh mozzarella in the package, but that’s where the similarities ended.
 When unwrapped and placed on a plate, it “looked like Play-Dough,” and wasn’t redeemed by its taste.

 My colleagues compared it to tile grout, noted its chemical taste, and simply said, “This is not good.”
 Another coworker was more willing to give it credit, saying it has a “weird aftertaste, but the initial taste is good.”

 My boss summed it up perfectly when she said, “Somebody should be punished for this.”